How to set and achieve your goals

 3. Make sure it’s achievable

-A goal needs to fit in with your real life, which can be chaotic at times, in order to be achievable.
+A goal needs to easily fit in with your real life, which can be chaotic at times, in order to be achievable.
 Don’t plan to get up early every morning to exercise if you have a week of late nights ahead and will be too tired to get up.

 4. Keep it relevant